Project Management Methods

 - Requirements are not met

 - and an increase in budget slowly raises because you cannot get all the requirements right up front

 Project Management Skills include leadership and motivation also:

 Project Management Institute (PMI) is the world’s leading association for those who consider project management.

 So How Are We Different?

-In either case, we still require that our project managers understand the ten knowledge area because we feel this experience gives any project a more solid foundation to build upon.
+No matter what, we still require our project managers to understand the ten knowledge areas.
+This is because we feel this experience gives any project a more solid foundation to build upon.

 - Understanding the goals & objectives

 - Identifying the assumptions